DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/5_UsingAnExistingDecompiler/2_RetDec.rst

 +++++++++++++

 Pros
     * RetDec is a much more sophisticated decompiler.
 It supports many more formats, has a better structure internally, uses more widely accepted methods of decompilation, etc.

     * RetDec has a great deal of support.
-It receives frequent updates and is still under development (last updated 9 hours ago as of writing this)
+It receives frequent updates and is still under development (last updated 9 hours ago as of writing this).

+    * We could modify RetDec to accept Python binding for LLVM, so we could write our module in Python and it could be used by FCD

 Cons
     * RetDec may be far more coupled and less modular than fcd.
 Our source would be integrated with RetDec and we would likely have to build RetDec.

-      If we can't find a solution for this, it could be infeasible in terms of build times.
+    * RetDec does not have a system in place for individuals to easily add their own passes, making adding passes very difficult.

     * RetDec is based around C++, not python